krishnaji/lets-chat/README.md

 ### Prerequisites

  1. Install [Visual Studio Code](https://code.visualstudio.com/)
+ 2. Install [Nodejs](https://nodejs.org/en/download/) on your local machine
- 2. Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and to login '`az login` follow on screen instructions.
+ 3. Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and to login `az login` follow on screen instructions.
- 3. Create resource group for this lab `az group  create -l eastus2 -n letschat -o table`
+ 4. Create resource group for this lab `az group  create -l eastus2 -n letschat -o table`
- 4. Install [Nodejs](https://nodejs.org/en/download/) on your local machine
+ 5. Set up a deployment account that will be used to push code to app service `az webapp deployment user set --user-name <user> --password <password>`.
+This username and password will be the same across all apps in all subscriptions associated with your Microsoft Azure account

 ## Part 1: Deploy Application on local machine
  - Clone or download this repository
  - Run npm install to install all required nodejs packages
  - [Create](https://portal.azure.com/#create/Microsoft.DocumentDB) a blank Azure CosmosDB account.
 Make sure to select API type as MongoDB.
- - Get mongodb:// database endpoint link from Settings section
+ - Get connection string mongodb:// database endpoint link from Quick Start for Node.Js section
- - On your local machine Set or export enviroment variable MONGODB_URI=mongodb://your-connection-string from above step
+ - On your local machine Set or export environment variable MONGODB_URI=mongodb://your-connection-string from above step
  - Run `npm install`
  - Run `npm start`
  - Visit http://localhost:5000